Medicare Health Insurance Options

 A Medicare Supplement policy is also known as Medigap coverage.
 They are the same thing and represent one type of medicare health insurance.
 Plans, to varying degrees, fill in the gaps of what original Medicare does not pay.
 For instance, the supplement will pay the hospital deductible and some level of out-patient charges depending on the plan.

-The Part B premium in addition to the supplement’s monthly premium must be paid and Medicare Supplements do not offer drug coverage, so a stand alone Part D prescription plan must be purchased.
+The Part B premium in addition to the supplement’s monthly premium must be paid and Medicare Supplements do not offer drug coverage, so if you want drug coverage a stand alone Part D prescription plan must be purchased.

 There are several types of Medicare Advantage Plans.
 Plans may or may not include Part D prescription drug coverage and there may or may not be a monthly premium.
 Medicare Advantage Plans generally include cost sharing through co-pays and can include deductibles.
 Extra value enhancing benefits, such as, dental, vision, hearing, gym memberships and discounts on health related products are often included.